devops-kung-fu/bomber/README.md

 A big thank-you to our friends at [Smashicons](https://www.flaticon.com/authors/smashicons) for the ```bomber``` logo.

-Big kudos to our OSS homies at [Sonatype](https://sonatype.com) for providing a wicked tool like the [Sonatype OSS Index](https://ossindex.sonatype.org).
+Thank you to [Sonatype](https://sonatype.com) for providing a wicked tool like the [Sonatype OSS Index](https://ossindex.sonatype.org).

+Many thanks to our friends and fellow ```bomber``` contributors at [Snyk](https://snyk.io) for creating a provider, and coding up processing an SBOM from STDIN.
+You guys rock.